Damisss/Security-Zone-Monitoring-with-ssdlite_v2-Opencv-on-Raspberry-pi-Intel-Movidius-NCS2/README.md

 # security_app_with_ssdlite_raspberry_pi_intel_neural_compute_stcik2

-This project demostrates how to use a pre-trained object detection model (ssdlite_mobilenet_v2) plus opencv to monitor a security zones on edge device (Raspberry pi + Intel Movidius Neural Compute Stick NCS2). it attempts to show how to deploy Intermediate Representation Graph of a pre-trained model from well known Tensorflow Object Detection API version 1 model zoo.
+This project demostrates how to use a pre-trained object detection model (ssdlite_mobilenet_v2) plus opencv to monitor a security zones for intruders on edge device (Raspberry pi + Intel Movidius Neural Compute Stick NCS2). it attempts to show how to deploy Intermediate Representation Graph of a pre-trained model from well known Tensorflow Object Detection API version 1 model zoo.
 Also, the project shows how to save CPU cycles by using a cascade of background subtraction and object detection.

 # Convert TensorFlow Object Detection to Openvino Intermediate representation